BytexDigital/ventana/README.md

 pnpm add @ventana/react
 ```

-## Usage
+## Basic Usage

-To use Ventana in your application, use the following:
+To implement Ventana in your application, use the following:

 ```tsx
 import { Ventana } from '@ventana/react';